akashdasgupta/Akashs_amazing_analysis_automation/README.md

 ![Enter path](readme_images/path_enter.png)

-* There is a summary page with all the important parameters, and links to the J/V curves:
+* There is a summary page with all the important parameters, and links to the J/V curves and MPPT data:

 ![Summary of params](readme_images/summary.png)

-* Clicking on the J/V curves will open the page with the graph and the full data :
+* Clicking on the J/V curves or the MPPT graphs will open the page with the graphs ascosiated with that device, as well as with the data in spreadsheets.
+You can preview them by hovering above:

 ![One graph](readme_images/one_graph.png)